stomaybay/NeptuneCracked/README.md

 🔍 Information

+   - The key only work on 1 device ( HWID LOCK ) you can ask me if you want you're key to have more access in different device
-   The KEY only work on 1 device. only buyer can access the real file cannot be cracked nor reverse the neptune tool
+   - only buyer can access the real file
+   - cannot be cracked nor reverse the neptune tool

             ( DO NOT TRUST RE-SELLER )